rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/2-app-of-apps.md

   <p class="warn">
-    ⛷️ <b>NOTE</b> ⛷️ - It may wait for you to enter your credentials on the top of the screen.
+    ⛷️ <b>NOTE</b> ⛷️ - It may wait for you to enter your credentials on the screen.
   </p>